goapunk/anki-layout-switcher/README.md

-Autoswitch the keyboard layout between question and answer field when adding cards (Linux only)
+Autoswitch the keyboard layout when changing between question and answer field (Linux + X11 only)

+Layouts can be set in the deck option ("general" tab)

+Be aware: parsing the currently used keyboard layout is very difficult - this might mess up your settings if you use layout variants.